-A birth certificate is one of the most important documents your baby will need in his/her lifetime.
-With your help providing the necessary information, the hospital will prepare and send a completed certificate to the Department of Public Health for proper registration in the State of California.
+A birth certificate is one of the most important documents your baby will need in their lifetime.
+With your help providing the necessary information, the hospital will prepare and send a completed certificate to the Department of Public Health for proper registration in the state of California.

-There is no limit to the number of certificates you can buy.
-It is recommended that you buy a copy of your baby’s birth certificate as soon as possible, usually about one month after the birth.
-(It takes about a month for the information to be officially recorded.)
-Please do not send your money or check to the hospital or pay any hospital employee.
+There's no limit to the number of certificates you can buy.
+It's recommended that you buy a copy of your baby’s birth certificate as soon as possible, usually about one month after the birth, as it takes about a month for the information to be officially recorded.
+Please don't send your money or check to the hospital or pay any hospital employee.
 The money must be paid directly to the Department of Public Health.

 If you're not married, California state law requires both parents to sign a Declaration of Paternity form before the father’s name can be added to the birth certificate.
 If the father is not present, you may add his name to the birth certificate at a later date, after you obtain the proper forms from the department of vital records or county clerk's office.